La Liga: 1940s: Atlético Madrid, Barcelona and Valencia emerge

-When the Primera División resumed after the Spanish Civil War, it was Atlético Aviación (nowadays Atlético Madrid), Valencia, and FC Barcelona that emerged as the strongest clubs.
+When the Primera División resumed after the Spanish Civil War, it was Atlético Aviación (nowadays Atlético Madrid), Valencia, and Barcelona that emerged as the strongest clubs.
 Atlético were only awarded a place during the 1939–40 season as a replacement for Real Oviedo, whose ground had been damaged during the war.
 The club subsequently won its first Liga title and retained it in 1941.
 While other clubs lost players to exile, execution, and as casualties of the war, the Atlético team was reinforced by a merger.
 The young, pre-war squad of Valencia had also remained intact and in the post-war years matured into champions, gaining three Liga titles in 1942, 1944, and 1947.
 They were also runners-up in 1948 and 1949.

+Athletic Bilbao was one of the clubs most affected by the war, since many of its players (sympathizers of the Republican faction) went into exile in Latin America and very few returned.
+But thanks to a search for young talents, they managed to form the well-known Second historic squad made up of Rafael Iriondo, Venancio Pérez, José Luis Panizo, Agustín Gaínza and the mythical scorer Telmo Zarra (Spanish top scorer in La Liga history, among other records).
+They won a La Liga and Copa del Generalísimo double in 1943 and won the Cup again in 1944, 1945 and 1950, in addition to an Copa Eva Duarte (official predecessor of the Supercopa).
 Sevilla also enjoyed a brief golden era, finishing as runners-up in 1940 and 1942 before winning their only title to date in 1946.

-Meanwhile, on the other side of Spain, FC Barcelona began to emerge as a force under the legendary Josep Samitier.
+Meanwhile, on the other side of Spain, Barcelona began to emerge as a force under the legendary Josep Samitier.
 A Spanish footballer for both Barcelona and Real Madrid, Samitier cemented his legacy with Barcelona.
 During his playing career with Barcelona he scored 133 goals, won the inaugural La Liga title and five Copa Del Rey.
 In 1944, Samitier returned to Barcelona as a coach and guided them in winning their second La Liga title in 1945.
 Under Samitier and legendary players César Rodríguez, Josep Escolà, Estanislau Basora and Mariano Gonzalvo, Barcelona dominated La Liga in the late 1940s, winning back to back La Liga titles in 1948 and 1949.
 The 1940s proved to be a successful season for Barcelona, winning three La Liga titles and one Copa Del Rey, but the 1950s proved to be a decade of dominance, not just from Barcelona, but from Real Madrid.